Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 A UVB tube light works best, and using light timers ensures you will not forget to turn the light on or off.

-A schedule of 12 hours on, 12 hours off will give your beardie adequate UVB light every day.
+A schedule of 12 hours on, 12 hours off will give bearded dragons adequate UVB light every day.

 Certain illnesses may also cause your bearded dragon to keep its eyes closed.